chat-sdk/hire-us/README.md

 ## Hire our team to build your next app

 If you want to build a Firebase app, hire the experts.
-We maintain one of the most popular open source Firebase projects around with over 1k Github stars and tens of thousands of users.
+We maintain one of the most popular open source Firebase projects around with over 1k Github stars ⭐⭐⭐ and **hundreds of thousands of users**.

 ### Our skills